VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Introduction

-In this work, we leverage text-to-video diffusion models for sequential sketch generation.
-Trained on large-scale video data, these models encode rich priors over visual appearance, motion, and temporal coherence.
-Our key insight is that video diffusion models and large language models offer \emph{complementary} strengths for this task: LLMs provide semantic understanding that enables meaningful planning and stroke ordering, but are limited as visual renderers, whereas video diffusion models excel at high-quality visual synthesis but lack an intrinsic notion of drawing order.
-We combine these capabilities by using a video diffusion model as the ``renderer'', guided by an LLM that specifies what to draw and in which order.
+In this work, we introduce \emph{VideoSketcher}, a data-effecient method for generating high-fidelity sequential sketches of diverse concepts by leveraging the strong visual and temporal priors of video diffusion models.
+Our key insight is that video diffusion models and LLMs offer complementary strengths: LLMs provide semantic understanding that enables meaningful planning, but are limited in visual fidelity, whereas video diffusion models excel at high-quality visual synthesis but lack an intrinsic notion of drawing order.
+VideoSketcher unifies these strengths, using an LLM as the planner and a video diffusion model as the ``renderer''.

-We represent a sketch sequence as a short video in pixel space, in which black strokes are progressively drawn on a blank canvas.
-Despite the apparent gap between photorealistic video content and abstract hand-drawn sketches, we show that video diffusion models can be effectively distilled into sketch-like behavior using only a \emph{handful} of carefully constructed examples.
+We represent a sketch sequence as a short video in pixel space, in which strokes are progressively drawn on a blank canvas.
+Despite the apparent gap between photorealistic video and abstract hand-drawn sketches, we show that video diffusion models can be effectively adapted to sketch generation using only a \emph{handful} of carefully constructed examples.

-A key challenge in this distillation process is teaching the model not only what sketches should look like, but also how they should unfold over time, following the ordering instructions specified by an LLM.
-Direct fine-tuning on hand-drawn sketches alone does not reliably yield such temporal control.
-To address this, we introduce a two-stage fine-tuning strategy.
-In the first stage, we train the model on a small, manually constructed dataset of basic geometric primitives, such as ovals, rectangles, triangles, and curves, arranged to exhibit fundamental compositional relationships inspired by Gestalt principles~\cite{koffka2013principles}, including containment, adjacency, overlap, and grouping.
-Each composition is rendered using multiple drawing orders, teaching the model both a ``visual vocabulary'' of primitives and the ability to follow text-specified stroke sequences.
-In the second stage, we adapt the model to the visual style of hand-drawn sketches using as few as seven examples, transferring the learned temporal control to the target sketch domain.

-Despite the extremely limited amount of real sketch data, our method generates high-quality sequential sketches across a diverse range of concepts, accurately following the ordering specified by the text prompt while exhibiting substantially richer visual detail and stronger temporal coherence (see~\Cref{fig:teaser}).
+A key challenge is teaching the model not only what sketches should look like, but also how they should unfold over time, following the drawing order specified by an LLM.
+To address this, we introduce a two-stage fine-tuning strategy that decouples temporal structure from visual appearance.
+In the first stage, stroke ordering is learned from synthetic compositions of geometric primitives inspired by Gestalt principles~\cite{koffka1999principles}.
+Each composition is rendered with multiple drawing orders, teaching the model both a “visual vocabulary” of primitives and the ability to follow text-specified sequences.
+In the second stage, we adapt the model to the visual style of hand-drawn sketches using as few as seven examples.
+Despite this minimal supervision, our method generates high-quality sequential sketches across diverse concepts, faithfully following specified orderings while maintaining rich visual detail and temporal coherence (see~\Cref{fig:teaser}).